embeddedartistry/monorepo-tools/README.md

 This repository is READ-ONLY.

-If you want to [report issues](https://github.com/embeddedartistry/monorepo/issues/new) and/or send [pull requests](https://github.com/embeddedartistry/monorepo/compare), please use the main [embeddedartistry/monorepo repository](https://github.com/embeddedartistry/monorepo).
+You can report issues here, but it is better to [report issues](https://github.com/embeddedartistry/monorepo/issues/new) and/or send [pull requests](https://github.com/embeddedartistry/monorepo/compare) in the main [embeddedartistry/monorepo repository](https://github.com/embeddedartistry/monorepo).